silasdavis/eris-db.js/README.md

 `npm install eris-db`

-The main class is `ErisDb`.
+The main class is `ErisDB`.
 A standard `ErisDB` instance is created like this:

 ```
 var edbFactory = require('eris-db');